bongiozzo/musica_mustdie/output/band_cadaverouscondition.md

 # Cadaverous Condition

-Дискография
-"In Melancholy" 1993, Death Metal
-""For Love" I Said" 1996, Death Metal
-"Tryst [split]" 1997, Death Metal
-"The Lesser Travelled Seas" 2001, Death Metal
-"What the Waves Were Always Saying" 2003, Death Metal "To the Night Sky" 2006, Death Metal
-"Destroying the Night Sky" 2008, Death Metal
-"Burn Brightly Alone" 2011, Death Metal
+## Дискография

+### "In Melancholy" 1993, Death Metal

+1. Katzentanz  05:15
+2. To Be  04:20
+3. Beautiful  04:58
+4. Marian (The Sisters Of Mercy cover)  04:37
+5. The Flower  04:38
+6. Shine  02:01
+7. The Sadness Out Of Me  04:17
+8. You Remain  05:13
+9. Depart (With Me)  04:00
+10. And I Wait  02:21
+11. May Fragments Not Dissolve  04:12
+12. Eisbaer (Grauzone cover)  03:55

+### ""For Love" I Said" 1996, Death Metal

+1. M
+2. Tryst
+3. A Song For
+4. All The Vastness
+5. What The Moon Brings
+6. In June, As I Killed Time
+7. Your And My Dead Stars
+8. I Love You
+9. The Ever Bleating Fools
+10.Cold
+11....And Then Forgotten
+12.Teenage Kicks *

+All songs written by CADAVEROUS
+CONDITION
+except * written by UNDERTONES
+Produced and mixed by Cornelius Oih
+Recorded at Cosmic Studios, Vienna

+Wolfgang Weiss - Vocals
+Rene Kramer - Guitars
+Peter Droneberger - Bass
+Paul Droneberger - Drums

+(p)(c) 1996 LETHAL Records

+### "Tryst [split]" 1997, Death Metal

+### "The Lesser Travelled Seas" 2001, Death Metal

+1. The Moon And The Scars  04:10
+2. youngBlood  04:30
+3. Time  03:07
+4. The Lonely Have No Right To Share The Summer Sun  03:16
+5. The Lesser Travelled Seas  03:49
+6. Tesco Girl  03:57
+7. I Came To Leave  04:08
+8. Lead Me  04:45
+9. First Song  03:36
+10. Arrival  04:32
+11. Heaven Street (Death In June Cover)  04:02
+12. The Nothing Out Of Me  04:29
+13. A Dream Within A Dream  04:12
+14. Add Endum  00:12

+### "What the Waves Were Always Saying" 2003, Death Metal

+1. Now We Make The Past Undone  03:18
+2. To The Distant Grey  03:09
+3. Snaketime (Reptilicus Cover)  04:02
+4. Shores Of Yesterday  03:01
+5. The Once And Future King  02:48
+6. Tesco Girl (Rerecorded Version)  03:13
+7. Plate IV  05:18
+8. And Never Return  03:35

+### "To the Night Sky" 2006, Death Metal

+1. Fireship  03:59
+2. The Loneliest Grave  03:56
+3. Destroy Your Life  03:56
+4. There Is No Death And There Are No Dead  03:34
+5. At The Crossroads  03:39
+6. North Isles Motel  04:26
+7. Repent  04:07
+8. Black (Bonnie Prince Billy cover)  04:00
+9. Sleep On the Wind  04:31
+10. The Once And Future King  03:07
+11. To The Distant Grey  03:18
+12. Now We Make The Past Undone  03:32
+13. My Ocean Is Shipless  04:14
+14. I Woke From A Sleep That Lasted All My Life  04:15

+### "Destroying the Night Sky" 2008, Death Metal

+1. At The Crossroads Motel
+2. Defiled (At The Crossroads)
+3. Deconstruction 02
+4. Still Dreaming
+5. Relentless Repentance
+6. Deconstruction 01
+7. Nosedive
+8. now I see
+9. Degraded (Fireship)
+10. Death Warmed Up
+11. Deconstruction 06
+12. Du gl&#252;ckliches &#214;sterreich
+13. Whole Lotta CC
+14. Destroy Your Beautiful Life

+### "Burn Brightly Alone" 2011, Death Metal

+1. Ghost
+2. Driftwood
+3. We Knew They Were Coming
+4. We Both Go Down Together
+5. Alone I Will Travel In Time Tonight
+6. Wicklow Nightfall
+7. Use Your Blood
+8. Into My River
+9. Order Of The Forlorn
+10. The Clearing
+11. The Small Roads Out Of Town
+12. Shine Unseen, Then Disappear
+13. Deathless

+Состав:

+Wolfgang Weiss: vocals
+Rene Kramer: guitars
+Peter Droneberger: bass
+Paul Droneberger: drums

+В записи пластинки приняли участие следующие сессионные музыканты:

+Mark Breyer (Skooshny, Son Of Skooshny): vocals
+Tobias Nathaniel (The Black Heart Procession): piano Andrew Liles (Current 93, Nurse With Wound): sounds Paul Beauchamp (Blind Cave Salamander, Nurse With Wound): saw

 ## Отношения с другими группами